CemtiCofes/mvm_genesis/README.md

 GENESIS contains 3 missions: Melancholy, Catastrophe, and Homicide.
 All missions are playable on Mannhattan.

+## Important Notice
-Note: Restart the wave if:
+Restart the wave if any of this happens:
 - Engineers won't spawn
 - Bots stuck in starting gate